 2. Be Clear on Your Required Payments and Charges

 In addition to the interest rate you’ve been quoted, other fees will likely apply.
 These could include origination fees, annual charges and maintenance fees.
-This is why knowing your APR is key to knowing the true cost of your loan.

 Also, understand your payment schedule and any penalties that could be imposed.
 Find out the following: